-The leather jackets are looking nice on everyone personality and everywhere.
+The leather jackets are looking nice for everyone personality and everywhere.
 The leather is a complicated substance, but taking care of it doesn’t have to be.
 Take some time to learn about caring for leather jackets, follow these best practices, and you’ll only need to use the occasional treatment to keep your jacket supple and attractive.
 The Leather jacket is very famous in all over the world.

 Every one can easy to take a Leather jacket but the care of leather jackets are not very easy.
 Make your leather water resistant.
 Because the water is bad for leather.
 There are many “leather protector” or “leather waterproofing” products but read the label carefully before buying.
 A silicone polymer spray, or an acrylic copolymer spray, should preserve your leather’s appearance and shine.